|

 balanced budget by 2006, rein in public debt repayment at 16 per cent

+of the total budget spending, and keep inflation at 2 per cent.
 In late May, after sacking MR Chatu Mongol Sonakul as governor of the

 Bank of Thailand, Thaksin would have liked Virabongsa to become the central